Business Management Case Study ExampleAbbakin

 Abbakin uses business management case study to prepare its future managers; to emphasize the fact that learning before doing is much more beneficial to all startups and potential entrepreneurs.

-This business management case study is designed for corporate students and practical managers; and it’s suitable for small business management in Nigeria.
+This business management case study is designed for corporate students and practical managers; and it’s suitable for small business management in Nigeria, Africa and other emerging markets.

 Going into a business involves risk.
 And one of the most important and often overlooked decisions to make at first is how to protect yourself and the future of your business; or better minimize certain risks.